Pop Culture Madness!

 - Leonardo DiCaprio, in Titanic

-When Nelson Mandela met Spice Girls in 1997 he described the moment as "One of the greatest moments of my life".
+When Nelson Mandela met the Spice Girls in 1997, he described the moment as “One of the greatest moments of my life.”

 1997 Pop Culture History

-The largest music concert in history was played by Jean-Michel Jarre in Moscow: it was attended by 3,500,000 people.
+Jean-Michel Jarre played the largest music concert in history in Moscow, attended by 3,500,000 people.
 The number matched Rod Stewart at Copacabana Beach in Rio in 1994.

 Julia "Butterfly" Hill, on December 10, 1997, ascended 180 feet up the redwood tree Luna to stave off Pacific Lumber Co. loggers who were clear-cutting.
 Hill lived on two 6-by-6-foot platforms for 738 days until a resolution was reached with the logging company.